Drag queen: In television

+Queen of the Universe, a drag queen singing competition television series hosted by Graham Norton with four pop music judges, premiered on Paramount+ on 2 December 2021.
+On 23 June 2023, the series was canceled after two seasons.

 In education

 While drag queens are entertainers, they play a role in educating people on gender roles and stereotyping.
 Professor Stephen Schacht of Plattsburgh State University of New York began introducing his and his students' experiences of attending a drag show to his gender/sexualities class to challenge his students' ideas of dichotomy.
-Over time he began inviting students to attend with him.
-He gathered from his students that after attending the drag show they had a new appreciation for gender and sexuality and often become very vocal about their new experiences in the classroom.
+Over time, he began inviting students to attend with him.
+He gathered from his students that after attending the drag show, they had a new appreciation for gender and sexuality and often became very vocal about their new experiences in the classroom.

 With children

 Nina West, Drag Race season eleven contestant and winner of Miss Congeniality, and producer of Drag Is Magic, an EP of children's music about the art form, says she hopes to inspire them to "dream big, be kind, and be their perfect selves."
 West feels the art form is "an opportunity for children to get creative and think outside the boxes us silly adults have crafted for them."
 Marti Gould Cummings said something similar when a video of them performing "Baby Shark" at a drag brunch event went viral.
 "Anyone who thinks drag isn't for children is wrong," said Cummings, "Drag is expression, and children are such judgment-free beings; they don't really care what you're wearing, just what you're performing."
 As of May 2019, the video has been viewed over 806,000 times.

 West responded to critics who question if children are too young to experience drag, saying "Drag is an opportunity for anyone – including and especially children – to reconsider the masks we are all forced to wear daily."
 West added, "Children are inundated with implicit imagery from media about what is 'boy' and what is 'girl.'
 And I believe that almost all kids are really less concerned about playing with a toy that's supposedly aligned to their gender, and more concerned with playing with toys that speak to them."